Discover Our Focus in High Net Worth Divorces in Orange County Learn More right arrow icon

 Can you both afford to keep it, keeping in mind not only the present house payment, but also the new payment that you will have when you take money out of the home to buy your spouse out of their portion of the equity.
 In other words, if you wish to keep the house, in addition to showing ability to retain and pay for the house, you must buy out the ownership interest of the other party, whatever that may be.
 Keeping the house will usually result in the need to take money out of the equity of the home, but is not necessary.
 Other assets and debts may be used to offset the amount you are required to pay to the other party.

 Do you have children?
 Are the children going to stay in the home with the primary custodial parent?
-That is a strong factor is deciding who gets to keep the house.
+That is a strong factor in deciding who gets to keep the house, just as the presence of beloved pets may raise separate pet custody issues in a California divorce.

 We have minor children, can I continue to live at home with our minor children and defer the sale of the home to a later time?
 This question is very complex and is based on a case by case scenario.
 However, there is a method for deferred sale, which allows the custodial parent to remain in the home after separation, after all other assets and debts have been divided among the parties, and even after the divorce is finalized.
 BUT, remember, if the home is community property, you both have an equal right to take your money out of the home.
 If you want to keep the home, but are unable to buy your spouse out of the home, he/she will be able to force you to sell.
 However, remember, you can always agree outside of court to allow one party to stay on the home for some time to allow the children to finish a school year, or longer.
 The Court will allow you both to make almost any agreement you want on this issue.

 Believe it or not, it is very common for individuals to “separate” (end their marriage) but continue to live together in the family home.
 Most people do not own multiple homes, but rather, only have the family home.
-If both persons continue to live in the home during the divorce process and continue to share equally or as customarily in the expenses of the home, the Court will not usually make any “support” orders until the either of the parties moves out.
+If both persons continue to live in the home during the divorce process or are considering legal separation instead of divorce and continue to share equally or as customarily in the expenses of the home, the Court will not usually make any “support” orders until either of the parties moves out.
 In most instances the parties will continue to live in the family residence until one buys the other person out of their share in the home or until the home is sold.

 However, if there has been any form of “Domestic Violence” in the home, we urge you to call an attorney immediately.
 If you are the victim of violence, you may be able to obtain a “Restraining Order” against the other person, which often includes a “kick-out order” forcing the violent person to move out of the home.